AbdenourSama/Ansible/LAMP PhpMyAdmin/README.md

-### those script will install LAMP stack in debian9 system using the following version:
+### those Roles will install LAMP stack in debian9 system using the following version:
 	- apache2
 	- Mariadb
 	- php5.6
         - phpmyadmin

 ### the other details :
 	- the password for database is secret (uer root)